takluyver/image-jupyter-base/README.md

 ## Crash Extension

-> Not working anymore --> Modify after switch to JLAB3
-> To simulate a crash of the jupyter application the endpoint `/6901a7302f214e38847a60f514798a42/crash` can be used, which will cause jupyter lab to exit with code `123`.
+To simulate a crash of the jupyter application the endpoint `/6901a7302f214e38847a60f514798a42/crash` can be used, which will cause jupyter lab to exit with code `123`.
+This path has to be appended directly to the basepath without `api`.

-> However, this is working on the FASTGenomics system, but there seems to be a problem with the standalone Docker image.
-Maybe related to some changes in the the base URL or default URL.

 # Custom Changes